 Recognized for his excellence in reporting, Thomas has received numerous awards and honors including the National Association of Broadcasters' Awards for Outstanding News Anchor, Outstanding News Producer, and Outstanding Investigative Reporting.
-Other accolades include NAACP Recognition for Leadership and Commitment to the Community, National Association of Black Journalists Award for Outstanding News Reporting and Associated Press as well as thirteen Emmy nominations.
+Other accolades include NAACP Recognition for Leadership and Commitment to the Community, National Association of Black Journalists Awards, Associated Press recognition for local and national reporting as well as thirteen Emmy nominations.

 Working with various non-profit organizations, Thomas supports numerous projects including working with families in need and individuals living with H.I.V./ AIDS.
 He founded three academic scholarships for underserved children in the community.
 He previously served as the Sacramento Vice President for the National Academy of Arts and Sciences, where he founded an additional academic scholarship for minority students who are interested in a broadcasting career.